Justin-Acosta/campaign-crafter/random-encounter-tables/westbridge.md

 ### 8. The Festival Loiterer

 > You spot a man in a gaudy sun-and-moon-patterned cloak trying to sell trinkets to a few downtrodden locals.
+He proclaims, his voice overly cheerful.
 >
->"Guaranteed to hold the last light of the eclipse!" he proclaims, his voice overly cheerful.
-"A ward against the creeping dark, just ten gold!"
+> "Guaranteed to hold the last light of the eclipse!
+A ward against the creeping dark, just ten gold!"

 **Technical Information:**